 - Leads and tasks management

 Task and project management on the iPad is yet another feature that adds feather to its cap.
-With dozens of apps specifically designed for easy and simple task management, salespeople with an iPad have an upper hand in dealing with their routine work.
+With dozens of best project management apps specifically designed for iPad, dealing with your routine work is much easier.

 Meetings and Conferencing

 Apps like GoToMeeting are clear examples of how team-conferences and group chats can be good even on the iPad.
-Most people rely on notebooks but they are cumbersome in comparison to iPads. iPads are more mobile, easier to handle.
+Most people rely on notebooks, but they are cumbersome in comparison to iPads.
+Apple’s tablets are more mobile, easier to handle.
 The native FaceTime is one of the finest video calling apps with almost all the important features to let you go face-to-face with élan.
 But if you want to break some barriers, you have plenty of options to pick out the best video chat apps for your iPad.

 It has proved to be a great tool for salespeople.
 In the days to come, I think the iPad will become even more popular gadget for salespeople as more and more companies readily adopt the gadget into their ecosystem.